 19. Detroit, Michigan

-Several Americans nominated Detroit, Michigan, as one of the ugliest cities they’ve ever seen, noting the abandoned cars and buildings everywhere.
+Several travelers nominated Detroit, Michigan, as one of the ugliest cities they’ve ever seen, noting the abandoned cars and buildings everywhere.

 I’ve also been to Detroit, and it’s the most shocking experience in any U.S. city, including Baltimore.
 The number of rundown areas covered in mattresses and garbage when I drove through was overwhelming.
 Also, the first time I ever witnessed tennis shoes hanging all over the telephone wires.